The Fragrant Flower Blooms with Dignity: Anime

 An anime television series adaptation was announced during the Aniplex Online Fest event on September 16, 2024.
-The series was produced by CloverWorks and directed by Miyuki Kuroki, with Satoshi Yamaguchi as assistant director, series composition by Rino Yamazaki, character designs by Kohei Tokuoka, and music by Moeki Harada.
+The series was produced by CloverWorks and directed by Miyuki Kuroki, with Satoshi Yamaguchi as assistant director, series composition by Rino Yamasaki, character designs by Kohei Tokuoka, and music by Moeki Harada.
 It aired from July 6 to September 28, 2025, on Tokyo MX and other networks.
 (Note: Tokyo MX listed the series premiere on July 5, 2025, at 24:30, which is effectively July 6 at 12:30 a.m.
 JST.)
-The opening theme song is "Manazashi wa Hikari" (まなざしは光), performed by Tatsuya Kitani, while the ending theme song is "Hare no Hi ni" (ハレの日に), performed by Reira Ushio.
+The opening theme song is "Manazashi wa Hikari" (まなざしは光), performed by Tatsuya Kitani, and the ending theme song is "Hare no Hi ni" (ハレの日に), performed by Reira Ushio.
 The special ending theme song "Hitohira" (ひとひら), performed by Hitomi Miyahara, is used for the thirteenth and final episode.
 Netflix is streaming the series globally, and it premiered alongside its televised broadcast in Japan, while the worldwide release has various premiere dates.
 (Note: The series was released simultaneously on Netflix Japan alongside its televised broadcast, while subsequent international streaming releases premiered weekly on July 13 in Asia and selected non-Asian territories and on September 7 in the remaining regions, including the United States.
 As such, the episode table uses the former dates.)

-Following the airing of the thirteenth and final episode, a special event was announced and was held on November 1, 2025.